-- Complete 50 hours of practice as well as an approved driver education course
+- Complete 50 hours of supervised practice as well as an approved driver education course

-- Complete 100 hours of practice if you do not take a driver education course
+- Complete 100 hours of supervised driving if you do not take a driver education course

 Drivers with a permit may not use a mobile device at any time, even hands-free.